 Triggers are the most important element in babelforce.
 These logical constructions test certain conditions of calls or other platform resources and then return a True or False.
 Triggers can be used to selectively fire Automations and control routing options within your Call Flow.
 They are essential for building any advanced process logic or automation, and are hugely flexible.
 Find out all about triggers in our Help Center or try this basic setup to create your own trigger.

 To build your own call flow, you will need the section "IVR call-flows".

 You could start your exploration by checking if you already have an inbound number assigned to your account by going to IVR call-flows > Numbers.
 You can always purchase a number from babelforce or continue using numbers from existing providers.
 This section of the Help Center has many articles on this topic.
 In any case, write to email@example.com.
 We are happy to assist you further.

 If your account already has numbers assigned, you will see them in the Number section.
 Next to the number, you can assign a so called module.
 If here is nothing assigned, your call will end right away.

 modules anyway?
 They are the building blocks for your call flow.
 In this article, we introduce the eight available call flow application modules.

 You find them in the same section as your number, IVR call-flows > Call flows.
 For an advanced call flow example go to this article which also explains the basic template you find in your first babelforce setup (see screenshot below).

-In the Audios section (IVR call-flows Prompts), you can upload your audio files and then attach them to your modules.
+In the Audios section (IVR call-flows>Audio Files), you can upload your audio files and then attach them to your modules.
 Find more practical and technical details here.